Python Asyncio Awaitables Tasks and Futures

 - The Python

-keyword creates a callable object with a name, when the object is called the code block of the function is NOT run.- Eg:
+async defkeyword creates a callable object with a name, when the object is called the code block of the function is NOT run.- Eg:

-this does not cause the function code block to be run. - Instead an object of class
+r = example_coroutine_function(1, 2, 3)this does not cause the function code block to be run. - Instead an object of class

-. - To make the code block actually run we would need
+Coroutineis created, and is assigned tor. - To make the code block actually run we would need

 - Eg:

-library then the declaration of coroutine functions can be a little confusing at times.
+If we are using the typing library then the declaration of coroutine functions can be a little confusing at times.

 - For

-as a callable that takes two parameters of types A and B and returns an object of typeCoroutine[Any, Any, C]
+async def example_coroutine_function(A,B) -> CTyping definesexample_coroutine_functionas a callable that takes two parameters of types A and B and returns an object of typeCoroutine[Any, Any, C]. - The two

-type parameters in the above definition are related to the way that the event loop works.
+Anytype parameters in the above definition are related to the way that the event loop works.

-and awaitables¶
+Await and awaitables¶

-functions and not anywhere outside of that.- Eg use of
+awaitis a new keyword which can only be used inasync deffunctions and not anywhere outside of that.- Eg use of

-statement is the value returned by the code block.
+awaitstatement is the value returned by the code block.

 - The return value of the